Jefferson Acute Rehabilitation Unit

 Commitment to Excellence

 Our CARF survey results detail the sets of standards and criteria required to receive this accreditation.
+This level of performance is achieved on only 3 percent of surveys conducted by CARF.

-Contact the Comprehensive Acute Rehabilitation Unit
+Contact the Jefferson Acute Rehabilitation Unit

 To schedule a tour of the Unit or for more information, please call 215-955-7166.